ice-csic-astroexotic/ML-Poppyns/README.md

 ## Contacts

-If you encounter any issues or have questions, please feel free to use the Discussion section in the repository main page or to email us at:
+If you encounter any issues or have questions, please feel free to use the [Discussion](https://github.com/ice-csic-astroexotic/ML-Poppyns/discussions) section in our repository or email us at:
 * Vanessa Graber (Vanessa.Graber@rhul.ac.uk)
 * Celsa Pardo Araujo (pardo@ices.csic.es)
 * Michele Ronchi (ronchi@astron.nl)